cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 The latter makes a powerful route to allowing the collective wisdom of a community to be shared easily and safely with other communities.

-The detailed flow for creating a new VC based on an instance of the Space Expert VC service i sshown below:
+The detailed flow for creating a new VC based on an instance of the Space Expert VC service is shown below:
 <p align="center">
 <img src="images/ai-virtual-contributors-flow-create-vc-space-expert.png" alt="Flow to create a new VC using an instance of the Space Expert AI service" width="600" />
 </p>